hapax/hapax.github.io/assets/simple-physics.md

 This is called *Stokes' law* in honour of its discoverer.
 But we got pretty darn close with only a few lines of algebra!

-Stokes' law has some wonderful applications, with the simplest being to the *terminal velocity* of a sphere falling slowly through a fluid.
+We'll conclude by applying Stokes' law to the *terminal velocity* of water droplets in a cloud.
-This may sound rather artificial, but it lets us explain why clouds stay in the air, despite being made of droplets much denser than air.
+This will help explain why clouds float, and rain falls!
-Let's start by working out the terminal velocity in general.
+Let's consider the general case first.
 A sphere of mass $m$ is pulled down by its weight, $F_w = mg$.
 If it falls through a fluid of viscosity $\mu$, then there will be a drag force proportional to the velocity, $F_d = 6\pi \mu r v$.